thinkloop/spa-webserver/README.md

 # spa-webserver
-A dev webserver that redirects non-existent files to the nearest index.html.
+A dev webserver that redirects non-existent urls to the nearest index.html.
 This allows for SPA-style client-side navigation.

 ## Install